duyplus/wp-script/README.md

 # wp-script
-All WP-Script themes can be downloaded here
+All WP-Script themes, plugins can be downloaded here